Learn · COGS & inventory

 What to include (and exclude)

 COGS is only the direct cost of getting product ready to sell.
 Include the unit cost from your supplier, inbound freight to the warehouse, customs duties and tariffs, and prep, labeling, or kitting.
 These together are your landed cost per unit.
+If you assemble or bundle anything yourself, add the labor and overhead of doing it, which is what conversion cost in accounting refers to: the cost of converting components into a finished sellable unit.

 Leave Amazon's selling fees, FBA fulfillment fees, storage fees, and PPC out of COGS.
 Those are selling expenses that hit your profit and loss below the gross-margin line, not part of product cost.
 Keeping them separate is what lets you see true gross margin versus the drag from marketplace fees.
 Because those fees move and vary by category and size, verify them against Amazon's current fee schedule rather than assuming a fixed rate.
 A quick way to model the fee side per unit is a free Amazon FBA fee calculator, which you can run alongside your landed cost to see the full picture.